dawsbot/spellingBee/README.md

 SpellCrawler
 ============

-Takes a repo URL and performs a spell check on the README file.
+Takes a repo URL and performs a spell check on the README file. <br>

+Credit to [holdenk](https://github.com/holdenk) for the origin implementation in Perl available [here](https://github.com/holdenk/holdensmagicalunicorn)